Date(s) - 23/04/2019 - 25/04/2019

 29th ASEN Annual Conference: Nationalism and Self-Determination

 The 29th Annual Conference of the Association for the Study of Ethnicity and Nationalism (ASEN) will take place 24-25 April 2019.
 This year’s theme will be Nationalism and Self-Determination.
 For the first time the Annual Conference will take place in Edinburgh, not at the LSE, and is organised in cooperation with ASEN Edinburgh.
-The Ernest Gellner Lecture will take place 23 April 2019.
-Co-Chair applications will be accepted until 12 October 2018.
-Please, submit your abstract by 15 November 2018.
+The Ernest Gellner Lecture will be delivered by Erc Weitz on 23 April 2019.
+Please, submit your abstract by 30 November 2018.

 Unlike these previous Eurocentric moments, Paris was a global affair dominated by the triumphant western powers.
 The decision to apply Woodrow Wilson’s principle of national self-determination to the territories of the defeated powers raised the question of its more general application.
 There were subjects of formal and informal colonial rule urging the extension of the principle (e.g., Ireland, China, Vietnam, India), as well as many states opposed (irredentist Italy, defeated Germany and Hungary, expansionist Japan, the new Soviet Union).
 Creating nation-states brought with it the problem of national minorities.
 Wilson had, in the words of his Secretary of State, opened a “Pandora’s box”.